Wisleyv/net_tma/parser_api.md

 ## 2. Example JSON samples (Model 1)

-The samples below illustrate how actual annotations in `patriotismo_tt.md` translate into dataset objects.
+The samples below illustrate how annotations in a target text file (example: `patriotismo_tt.md`) translate into dataset objects.

 ```json
 {